-What dollar amount of the applicant's project budget income incurred from the following line items:
+What dollar amount of the applicant's project budget is anticipated as income for the following line items:

 46. Artistic Innovations grant request amount

 Each applicant can only submit one application for a grant request amount of up to \$15,000.